 For glazing glass is definitely the best option with toughened glass on the door as a minimum.
 Other glazing materials may be cheaper but they will not let in as much light as glass and will degrade through time.

-Even a small greenhouse needs ventilation with roof vents being the most simple and the most effective.
+Even a small greenhouse needs ventilation and roof vents are the most simple and the most effective.

 Browse the Suttons range of greenhouses